HillsMakan/sydneyhillsmakan/src/content/partner/chicknrun.md

   - Western
   - Halal
 region:
-  - North Kellyville
-  - New South Wales
+  - New South Wales - Australia
-  - Australia
 discount_pct: 5
 ---
 All their chickens are Lilydale free range and Halal